-Pursuant to ASC 718, the obligation to issue the Warrants will be a liability until issuance as they are an award that embodies an unconditional obligation to issue an undeterminable number of shares for a fixed monetary amount known at inception.
-Upon issuance, the liability would be reclassified to equity.
+Pursuant to ASC 718, the obligation to issue the Warrants was accounted for as a liability until exercise or expiration as they are an award that embodies an unconditional obligation to issue an undeterminable number of shares for a fixed monetary amount known at inception.
+Upon issuance, the liability was reclassified to equity.

-The obligation to issue Warrants has been recorded at fair value on inception date and remeasured at each reporting period until issuance.
+The obligation to issue Warrants has been recorded at fair value on inception date and was remeasured at each reporting period until exercise or expiration.
 The compensation cost recognized for a liability-classified award equals the amount for which the award is settled.
-Therefore, the Company measured the obligation to issue warrants at fair value on May 2, 2018, and remeasures fair value at each reporting period until issuance of the Warrants.
+Therefore, the Company measured the obligation to issue warrants at fair value on May 2, 2018, and remeasured fair value at each reporting period until the Warrants were exercised.